backup-manager/backup-manager/README.md

 **Artisan Commands**

-There are two commands available `manager:backup`, `manager:restore` and `manager:list`.
+There are three commands available `manager:backup`, `manager:restore` and `manager:list`.

-Both will prompt you with simple question to successfully execute the command.
+All will prompt you with simple question to successfully execute the command.

 ### Requirements